 Brooke received a B.A. in Marketing Communications with minors in Business and English, and an M.A. in Mass Communications from Brigham Young University.
 She provided marketing services for big corporations like Ancestry and AlphaGraphics, Inc.

-Brooke has a love for entrepreneurship.
-As a co-founder and co-owner of Precision Dance Camps, for 13 years Brooke helped bring quality dance camps and workshops to dance/drill teams, and dance studios across the United States.
-Through Dance Labs, Brooke’s goal is to empower dancers of all skill levels to master the confidence and skills needed to excel in their dance training.
+Brooke has a love for dance entrepreneurship.
+As a co-owner of Precision Dance Camps, for more than a decade Brooke helped bring quality dance camps and workshops to dance/drill teams, and dance studios across the United States.
+Through Dance Labs, Brooke’s goal is to empower dancers and dance teachers of all skill levels to master the confidence and skills needed to excel in their dance training and teaching.
 She is married with three small children.

 Kayla Bagshaw, originally from Centerville, Utah began her training at The Turning Place and Dance Impressions.
 She trained extensively in ballet, jazz, lyrical, contemporary and hip-hop.
 Throughout her time as a competition dancer, she received numerous performing awards/scholarships and 1 st place solo awards.
 In high school, she was a member of her drill team where she served as Dance Captain and represented her school as Dance Sterling Scholar.
 She was crowned Miss Drill International in 2011 + Miss Drill Utah in 2012.